AuroraZengfh/Local-Prompt/README.md

-# Local-Prompt: Extensible Local Prompts for Few-Shot Out-of-Distribution Detection
+# Local-Prompt: Extensible Local Prompts for Few-Shot Out-of-Distribution Detection (ICLR 2025)

 This repo is the official implementation of ICLR 2025 paper: **[Local-Prompt: Extensible Local Prompts for Few-Shot Out-of-Distribution Detection](https://arxiv.org/abs/2409.04796)**